 - Parental Rights in Public Education

-Students have no right or expectation of privacy in school lockers, desks, or other storage areas provided for student use.
-School lockers, desks or other storage areas are the sole property of the Davis School District and Millcreek Junior High.
-Periodic general inspections of school lockers, including the use of drug detecting canines, may be conducted by school authorities for any reason at any time, without notice, without student consent, and without a search warrant.
+School Lockers, desks, or other storage areas are the sole property of the Davis School District and Millcreek Junior High Periodic general inspections of school lockers may be conducted by school authorities randomly without notice, without student consent, and without a search warrant.
+Searches will be conducted in such a way as to be short in duration and not disrupt educational activities.

-Participation in interscholastic athletics, cheerleading, student government, student clubs, graduation ceremonies, and other extracurricular activities is not a constitutionally protected civil right.
-Therefore, students who are suspended, transferred to an alternative placement, or expelled, may lose the privilege of participation in all extracurricular activities during the period of discipline and will not be afforded due process procedures to challenge the denial of participation.
+However, students who are suspended, transferred to an alternative placement, or expelled, may lose the privilege of participation in all extracurricular activities, such as interscholastic athletics, cheerleading, student government, student clubs, graduation ceremonies, and other extracurricular activities, during the period of discipline and will not be afforded separate due process procedures to challenge the denial of participation in an extracurricular activity.

-A parent or legal guardian having custody over a school-age minor is required under State law to enroll and send a school-age minor to a public or established private school during the school year in the district in which the minor resides.
+A parent having custody over a school-age minor is required under State law to enroll and send a school-age minor to a public or established private school during the school year in the district in which the minor resides.
 The process of education requires continuity of instruction, class participation and study.
-Frequent absences from classes disrupt the instructional process.
-Parents/guardians are encouraged to work with the school in promoting regular attendance of all students.
+Parents are encouraged to work with the school in promoting regular attendance of all students.

 Student Education Records